skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/orb_o4.gif)

-While they wait, they have a long debate on the rules of Mordan's Phylactery.
+While they wait, they have a long debate on the rules of Mordan's phylactery.
 They discuss various plans, such as dropping it into the ocean, having the owner commit suicide, burying it, and various other things that could be done (not that any of them is seriously contemplating suicide) to defeat Mordan forever.
 They examine the